Your Gift DOUBLES to Help Deliver Hope and Joy!

 Jim: Right.

-John B.: And I couldn’t put it down.
+John B.: … and I couldn’t put it down.

 Jim: Huh.

 John B.: But I, uh, within the next couple of years, ended up starting to read the Bible and got into a small group.
-I came to faith in Christ and then … And I think it was God’s providence.
-I kept running into more and more of these stories.
-And I just was curious like, “Okay, how does what the Bible say, correlate with what these people are saying?”
+I came to faith in Christ and then, and I think it was God’s providence, I kept running into more and more of these stories and I just was curious like, “Okay, how does what the Bible say correlate with what these people are saying?”

-John B.: Mm-hmm (affirmative).
+John B.: Yeah.
+Mm-hmm.

-Jim: So, it’s a big number.
+Jim: So it’s a big number.

 John B.: Yeah.

 John B.: They talk about how they’re still themselves.
-They have a spiritual body, but they’re still fully themselves in fact, feel more themselves than they’ve ever been.
+They have a spiritual body but they’re still fully themselves.
+In fact, feel more themselves than they’ve ever been.

 Jim: Yeah.